 - Cool slightly then blend until completely smooth.Season to taste and serve garnished with fresh coriander.

 Make the soup, then leave to cool at room temperature.
 Freeze (without garnishes or toppings) in a rigid container, leaving a bit of space for expansion, for up to 1-3 months.
 Reheat either from frozen or defrost in the fridge overnight.
 Once piping hot, add toppings or garnishes and serve.

-See more Bonfire recipes
+See more Bonfire night recipes